View source with formatted comments or as raw

 58

-59Below is a minimal, yet fully functional application
+59Below is a minimalistic, yet fully functional application that replaces

 67